 - Local Markdown storage – Your notes are just text files on your computer.
 Open them in any text editor.
 No vendor lock-in.
 If Obsidian stops tomorrow, you still have all your work.
 That gives a peace of mind you don’t have with cloud apps.

 - Graph view (Knowledge Graph) – A visual representation of all your notes and how they’re connected to each other.
 Sounds gimmicky, but it really helps you see patterns.
-This is how I discovered that three different projects were actually about the same topic.
+That’s how I discovered that three different projects were actually about the same topic.

 - Canvas (Infinite whiteboard) – Newer feature that lets you place notes, images, and ideas on a large canvas.
 Perfect for brainstorming or working out complex concepts.
-Think Miro, but integrated into your notes.
+Think of it like Miro, but integrated into your notes.

 - Community Plugins – This is where it gets interesting.
-Thousands of plugins made by the community.
+Thousands of plugins created by the community.
 From Kanban boards to daily journaling templates, from dataview queries to PDF annotations.
-You can completely customize Obsidian to your needs.
+You can customize Obsidian completely to your liking.

 - Encrypted synchronization (Add-on) – The official Sync service is end-to-end encrypted.
 Even Obsidian can’t read your data.
-Costs $1 per month, but then you get super-fast synchronization across all your devices.
+Costs $ 4 per month, but then you also get super-fast synchronization across all your devices.

 And those Community Plugins?
 That’s both the biggest strength and weakness of Obsidian at the same time.
 You can customize everything.
 Literally everything.
 But that also means you can spend hours building the perfect setup.
 I know people who spend more time tweaking their Obsidian than actually writing.
 It’s a rabbit hole.